jakedean/beacon-programming/docs/basics/Loops.md

-Loops allow you to repeat instructions over and over, without needing to write much code.

-## Video
+# Video
 A short video to introduce loops.

 https://www.youtube.com/watch?v=xIEgFdwVY7o

-## Examples
+## What are loops?

+Loops allow you to repeat instructions over and over, without needing to write much code.

 ### For-Loops

 Lets imagine you have an app that has thousands of users.
 You might represent the list of all users as an array. "for-loops" are a useful construct for iterating over the values in an array.
 ```javascript
 var users = [